StefanKopieczek/bitjam/README.md

 BitJam is a 32-bit CPU architecture, as well as a reference implementation in SystemVerilog.

-Bitjam offers a novel architecture, in which the minimum addressible unit is th 32-bit word (rather than the byte, as is typical with most other CPUs), as well as a flexible and expressive set of operations, allowing for rapid assembly programming and easier bootstrapping of programming languages on top of the base architecture.
+Bitjam offers a novel architecture, in which the minimum addressible unit is the 32-bit word (rather than the byte, as is typical with most other CPUs), as well as a flexible and expressive set of operations, allowing for rapid assembly programming and easier bootstrapping of programming languages on top of the base architecture.